SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Annual Refresher Training

 This course satisfies MSHA requirements for Part 46 annual refresher training.
-We provide eight hours of instruction on mandatory health and safety standards, and your employer will update you on changes at the mine that could affect your health or safety.
+Get eight hours of instruction on mandatory health and safety standards, and your employer will update you on changes at the mine that could affect your safety.

 » Learn More